How to Find a Dom or Sub: Five Places to Meet People

 If your partner is insistent there is no way your kinky needs can be met while in this relationship, I’m afraid you may have a very difficult decision to make – one which no-one else can make for you.

-Those who already have a partner or partners can skip this section as this is written for the single curious kinksters out there.
+Those who already have a partner or partners can skip this section of the guide as it’s written for single BDSM beginners.

-Hopefully you’ve started off your explorations with joining Fetlife and doing plenty of reading and learning.
+Hopefully you’ve started off your explorations by joining Fetlife and doing plenty of reading and learning.
 Perhaps you’ve even reached out to some local people.
 If not, go and do those things now.

 Remember: your goal right now is to make friends and build a community.
 Partners and opportunities to play will follow.
 A bit of patience right now will set you up well in the long run, I promise.